-Sometimes, loss of appetite is obvious: your rabbit leaves its food untasted.
+When your rabbit leaves its food untouched, it's obviously a sign that it has lost its appetite.
 In other cases, however, the changes may be subtler.
-If you aren't sure if your rabbit is eating, you can look for these signs and symptoms:
+If you aren't sure whether your rabbit is eating, look for signs such as:

 - Decrease or absence of fecal matter

-- Change in the texture of fecal matter (sticky, watery, harder, etc.)
+- Change in the texture of fecal matter (sticky, watery, hard, etc.)

 - Refusal to eat a favorite treat

-- Decrease in weight (a baby scale can monitor your rabbit's weight)
+- Decrease in weight (use a baby scale to monitor your rabbit's weight)